Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 ![My picture](assets/images/home_page_after_login.jpg)

-- The post view contains a pictures of maquette or a box art as well as a short description of it.
+- The post view contains a pictures of maquette or a box art as well as a short description of the kit.
 Under this part the registered users could like the post or comment it.

 ![My picture](assets/images/post_view.jpg)